wp-plugins/smart-variations-images/readme.txt

 Please give your review!

-IF you like the plugin donate!
+If you like the plugin donate!

 Take a look at the Screenshots section on how to work with it!